sharathcshekhar/Echoer/README.md

 8. We are providing an extra feature to the user to gracefully exit the program through bye command.
 We are taking care of closing all the client sockets and the unclosed server sockets are reclaimed by the OS.

-9.Blocking all loopback addresses ranging from 127.0.0.1 to 127.255.255.254 in connect and sendto commands.
+9. Blocking all loopback addresses ranging from 127.0.0.1 to 127.255.255.254 in connect and sendto commands.